-Other Named Executive Officers.
-If the employment of any named executive officer other than Mr. Moore terminates for any reason, he will receive a lump-sum cash amount equal to the sum of his base salary and any accrued vacation pay through the date of termination, to the extent not previously paid, and a payment for up to one month of accumulated sick leave contingent upon certain conditions being met.
+If the employment of any named executive officer terminates for any reason, he will receive a lump-sum cash amount equal to the sum of his base salary and any accrued vacation pay through the date of termination, to the extent not previously paid, and a payment for up to one month of accumulated sick leave contingent upon certain conditions being met.
 Additionally, the named executive officer's restricted share units will vest on a prorated basis through the date of termination upon a termination due to death, disability or retirement.
 The term "retirement" means cessation of services as an employee after reaching age 60 with ten years of service.